D. Lane Powers: Early life and career

 Born in Philadelphia, Pennsylvania, Powers attended the public schools, and was graduated from Pennsylvania Military College at Chester, Pennsylvania in 1915.

+World War I

 During World War I, he was commissioned a second lieutenant on August 15, 1917.
 He was promoted to first lieutenant and served as battalion adjutant in the Eight Hundred and Seventh Pioneer Infantry.

+Early career

 He moved to Trenton, in 1919 and engaged in the building business.
 He served as member of the New Jersey General Assembly from 1928 to 1930.

 Congress

 Powers was elected as a Republican to the Seventy-third and to the six succeeding Congresses and served from March 4, 1933, until his resignation on August 30, 1945, to become a member of the New Jersey Public Utilities Commission, a post he held until retirement in 1967.

-Death
+Death and burial

 He died in Feasterville, Pennsylvania, March 28, 1968, and was interred in Riverview Cemetery, Trenton, New Jersey.